Typhoid fever can be spread by consuming food or water contaminated with the stool or urine of an infected person.

 If the infection is severe, corticosteroids are also given, particularly when people are delirious, comatose, or in shock.

-In 15 to 20% of people given antibiotics, the infection returns, typically about 1 week after treatment is stopped.
+Relapses can occur after treatment is stopped.
 This infection is milder than the initial illness and is treated the same way.

 Carriers must report to the local health department and are prohibited from working with food until tests show that the bacteria have been eradicated.
 Taking antibiotics for 4 to 6 weeks may eradicate the bacteria in many carriers.